 If you’re a fan of the Harry Potter movies, you’ll recognise a number of filming locations in Oxford.
-Here’s our guide to the main ones to see….
+There are guided tours you can take like the Oxford Harry Potter Film Locations Tour but if you don’t fancy that, here’s our guide to the main ones to see….

 1. The Hogwart’s Infirmary.
 Throughout the Harry Potter movies there have been a number of occasions where the Hogwart’s Infirmary was featured.
 These were all filmed at the Divinity School at the Bodleian Library in Oxford.
 Imagine some hospital beds and screens in the picture above and you’ll get a good idea of how it looked.
-Admission to the Divinity School is included in most of the tours of the Bodleian Library you can take, or you can just pay £1 per person to visit (2013 prices)
+Admission to the Divinity School is included in most of the tours of the Bodleian Library you can take, including the mini tour for £6 (2018 prices) which includes the library below.

 2. Hogwart’s Library – Duke Humfrey’s medieval library at the Bodleian Library in Oxford doubles as Hogwart’s library in the Harry Potter films.
 Former users of this beautiful library include 5 kings, 40 Nobel Prize winners, 25 Prime Ministers of Britain and famous writers like Oscar Wilde, CS Lewis and Tolkien.
 You can only visit the library as part of an organised tour and be warned, they book up fast!
 Both the standard and the extended Bodleian tour will call in at Duke Humfrey’s Library.
-Standard tours are £7 for adults and extended tours are £13 (2013 prices) and you can book tours in person at the Library.
-We’d recommend the Upstairs, Downstairs Extended Tour which you can also book online in advance.
+Standard tours are £6 for adults and extended tours are £9 (2018 prices) and you can book tours in person at the Library.

 4. Hogwart’s Hall.
 Christ Church college dining hall is the inspiration for Hogwart’s hall in Harry Potter.
 The movie producers came to see it, but instead of actually filming in the hall, they made a replica in a studio.
 You can definitely see the similarities though if you visit Christ Church.
 The college is generally open from 10am to 4.30pm daily, but there are times when access to the hall is not included.
 For instance, it is often closed from 11.40am to 2.30pm for dining.
 Make sure you ask at the ticket kiosk to be sure that it’s open before you enter.